 Start with a white meat source (chicken or turkey)

-Add Kefir to help support your pet's gut health and maintain a healthy microbiome
+Add a probiotic such as Adored Beast Healthy Gut to help support your pet's gut health and maintain a healthy microbiome

 After 2-4 weeks you can start introducing red meats